segmentio/segment-docs/src/engage/content/email/editor.md

 - Learn more about [building email templates](/docs/engage/content/template/) to include in your Engage campaigns.

-- You can learn about the [Advanced HTML Editor](/docs/engage/content/email/advanced-html-editor) for both code and visual editing capabilities from a single view.
+- You can learn about the [HTML Editor](/docs/engage/content/email/html-editor) for both code and visual editing capabilities from a single view.

 > warning ""
 > once you create an email with the Drag and Drop Editor, you can't modify it with the Visual HTML Editor, and vice versa.